spydx/dat250gruppe9/README.md

 ## FeedApp

-To spin up this setup you have to have installed Docker.
-Make sure you are in the folder that holds the [docker-compose.yml](docker-compose.yml) file.
+To spin up this setup you have to have installed [Docker](https://www.docker.com/products/docker-desktop) Make sure you are in the folder that holds the [docker-compose.yml](docker-compose.yml) file.

 ```sh